srinathLN7/learn-haskell/functors/README.md

 ```

 # Applicative
-Since class `Applicative` is already defined in the prelude module, we rewrite the same definition using class Applicative to avoid ambiguous errors
+Since class `Applicative` is already defined in the prelude module, we rewrite the same definition using class Applicative to avoid ambiguous errors.
 Hence in this module `Applicatives === Applicative`

 ### Output